 Hawaiian crows are highly intelligent, and researchers have discovered that these birds have excellent memories and the ability to use basic tools.
 These birds are also highly vocal, displaying a wide range of loud and sometimes harsh calls that include howls and screeches.

-Once abundant in North America, the whooping crane is now considered endangered, with fewer than 250 adults remaining.
+Once abundant in North America, the whooping crane is now considered endangered, with around 500 wild individuals and 100+ captive individuals as of 2024.
 Its habitat includes marshes and wetlands where they create low, mounded nests close to water.

 The whooping crane is the tallest North American bird, reaching heights of 5 ft.
 Their feathers are almost entirely white, except for black feathers at their wingtips and a red patch on the top of their heads.
 These birds embark on an annual migration that can take them a staggering 2,500 miles from Canada and the northern United States to areas in Texas or Florida.

 Native to Spain and parts of Portugal, the imperial eagle is Spain’s national bird.
-These birds are also vulnerable to extinction, and experts estimate there are only about 1,000 remaining in the wild.
+These birds are also vulnerable to extinction, and experts estimate there are about 600 breeding pairs (1,200 mature adults) in the wild as of 2024.
 Spanish imperial eagles avoid humans and prefer to build nests in tall pine trees.

 These birds possess dark brown feathers that may occasionally feature lighter brown or rust-colored accents.
 They can be recognized by a white band of feathers across their shoulders.